-Dated: March 15, 2021
+Dated: May 27, 2021

-The following management discussion and analysis ("MD&A") of financial condition and results of operations of Canadian Manganese Co.
-Inc. ("Canadian Manganese" or the "Company"), compares the audited financial results for the year ended December 31, 2020 with those of the year ended December 31, 2019.
+The following management discussion and analysis ("MD&A") of financial condition and results of operations of Canadian Manganese Company Inc. ("Canadian Manganese" or the "Company"), should be read in conjunction with the condensed interim consolidated financial statements and the notes thereto for the three-month period ended March 31, 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+All dollar amounts are stated in Canadian dollars, unless otherwise noted.